MateuszGrzegorzewski/English-Journey/README.md

 # English Journey

 English Journey is an API developed with ASP.NET technology, which objective is to support English language learning through various functions based on memory techniques.
 The application allows users to create flashcards, connections and short notes, which helps to effectively acquire and consolidate knowledge.
 In addition, users can analyze their learning progress to better track the development of their language skills.
+Statistics have also been added to the app to track changes in users and analyze demographics.

 ## Table of Contents